 One way around this is to use email templates unrelated to the company, or, if company branding is preferred, you can create your own landing page which asks recipients to "disregard the email that brought them here as the problem is now resolved", anything that calms the recipient and reduces panic will help maintain the most accurate campaign results.

-- Test data protection - Fake authentication pages for the likes of Office 365, LinkedIn or other commonly-used login portals can be linked to the real page upon data submission.
+- Test data protection - Fake authentication pages for the likes of Microsoft 365 (formerly Office 365), LinkedIn or other commonly-used login portals can be linked to the real page upon data submission.
 This is one of the most common ways hackers gather user data.

 This is a more advanced approach to simulated phishing as it shows 2 layers of security awareness, those who click the initial link, then those who also enter the data within the fake form.
 Landing pages can be linked into chains which test recipients' online awareness and provide detailed insights into the strengths and weaknesses of your organisation's cyber security.